sj-lb/SQream-histogram-interview-assignment/README.md

-# the project's makefile is simplistic and assumes all files are saved in the same directory.
+# SQream interview histogram assignment
+this code processes a text file and produces a histogram of the letters within. the assignment had two stages:
+1. basic code that produces the histogram
+2. multithreaded code that produces the histogram using 10 threads the test provided here checks the time it took the code to run and prints the histogram.

+# Instructions
-# to compile the first assignment:
+to compile the basic histogram test:
 `$ make hist`

-# to run the first assignment:
+to run the basic histogram test:
 `$ ./hist <path/to/dictionary>`

-# to compile the second assignment:
+to compile the multithreaded histogram test:
 `make mt_hist`

-# to run the second assignment:
+to run the simple histogram test:
 `$ ./mt_hist <path/to/dictionary>`

-# NOTES
+# Notes
 1. in my tests, the single threaded version takes approximately 260ms to process '/usr/share/dict/words', while the multithreaded version takes about 100ms.